tyler6974/html5-games/README.md

 ### Chrome Dino
 - Added day & night cycle (and dark mode) support.
+- Make the game adapts to the screen width like the Chrome version (chrome://dino).

 ### Cut the Rope
 - Fix the bug that makes the game softlock if you finish the last level in a box but not collecting enough star to unlock the next box.